B i o g r a p h y

 As a teacher, she has lectured in teaching techniques and music theory at the JMC Academy in Sydney and also appears regularly as a tutor at recorder and orchestral workshops throughout Australia including the Sydney Recorder Society, Canberra Recorder and Early Music Society and Northern Queensland Recorder Society meetings, and the New England Conservatorium of Music, Armidale.
 Currently she lectures in performance, studio pedagogy, ensemble studies, and music appreciation at the University of New England.
 In 2012 Alana Graduated with a Master of Arts Management, she also co-ordinates the Armidale Music Foundation Choral Weekend held each year and is a member of the Board of Executives for the New England Conservatoirum of Music.

 After being awarded an Australian Postgraduate Award, Alana completed a PhD investigating the professional identity of chamber musicians and group processes.
-In June 2017 she became a Lecturer in Music at The University of New England, Armidale NSW.
+She is now a Senior Lecturer in Music at The University of New England, Armidale NSW teaching performance, ensemble leadership and studio pedagogy.
 Alana now combines her creative practice and studies in organisational behaviour creating synergies between the two areas winning numerous awards and grants for teaching and research.